Kondaveedu Express

 The 17211 / 17212 Kondaveedu Express train belonging to Indian Railways – South Coast Railway zone is a tri-weekly train that runs between and in India.
 The train is named after the Kondaveedu Fort near Guntur City.

 It operates as train number 17211 from Machilipatnam to Yesvantpur Junction and as train number 17212 in the reverse direction, serving the state of Andhra Pradesh and Karnataka.

 Coaches

 This train has 18 coaches viz., one 1st AC, 1 AC II tier, three AC III tier, eight sleeper class, two general second class and one second class luggage cum brake van coaches with accommodation for disabled persons.

 As is customary with most train services in India, coach composition may be amended at the discretion of Indian Railways depending on demand.

 Service

 The 17211 Machilipatnam–Yesvantpur Junction Kondaveedu Express covers the distance of 778 km in 18 hours and in 17 hours 45 mins as 11205 Yesvantpur Junction–Machilipatnam Kondaveedu Express.

 As the average speed of the train is below 55 km/h, as per Indian Railways rules, its fare does not include a Superfast surcharge.

 Traction

+earlier was WDP-4D.
 The train is hauled by a Lallaguda Loco Shed or Vijayawada Loco Shed-based WAP-7 locomotive from end to end.